sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * From the command line, install one or both:
         * `cpanm PLS`
             * I recommend this one
+            * But no code debugging features
         * `cpanm Perl::LanguageServer`
             * I could not get completion working with this one
+            * But does have debugging features
+                * I did not confirm if debugging works with neovim
 * Step 1 is done

 ### Step 2: Install the nvim-lspconfig plugin with git and install into neovim